nomeata/haskell-for-readers/haskell-for-readers.md

 The language features we have seen so far can be found, with slight variations, in most functional programming languages.
 In this chapter, we will look at a feature that Haskell is particularly renown for: *Type classes*.

-Let me start by pointing out what type classes are not: They are not classes as in object oriented programming, so please do not try to attempt to understand them by analogy to that.
+Let me start by pointing out what type classes are not: They are not classes as we know them from object oriented programming, so please do not try to attempt to understand them by analogy to that.

 Instead, type classes are a language feature that provides, in sequence of sophistication,